 2. What are your hours?
 The office is open Mon-Fri 8:30-4pm.

 4. Can we select our own trees?
-At our office we have samples of most of our trees available that you can choose from, but for larger orders we pull the plants from the 150 acre production nursery so you cannot choose the plants we pull.
+At our office we have a small sample of our trees available that you can choose from, but for larger orders we pull the plants from the 150 acre production nursery so you cannot choose the plants we pull.
 Our insurance does not allow people to walk around the farm.

-8. When do you ship mail order?
+7. When do you ship mail order?
 We ship during the spring from January to April, starting with the southern states first and then shipping progressively north as spring comes to the northern states, ending in April.
-We also ship in the fall, starting with northern states in September and southern states in Oct-Nov.
+We also ship in the fall, starting with northern states in September and southern states in October-November.
 You can pick up plants from the nursery year-round.

-9. Do you offer a guarantee?
+8. Do you offer a guarantee?
 No, we do not offer an unconditional guarantee.
 We guarantee that the trees are true to type and are in good condition when we ship, there are too many things that can happen that are beyond our control that can damage the trees during growth.
-Please read our guarantee here.
+Please read our guarantee Here.

 1. When is the best time to plant trees?
-In the South, you can plant from Oct-Apr, as long as the ground is not frozen.
-In the north, late Aug-Sep and Mar-May are planting seasons.
+In the South, you can plant from October-April, as long as the ground is not frozen.
+In the north, late August-September and March-May are planting seasons.
 Fall planting is good because the trees root into the ground as long as the ground is not frozen, and they come out in the spring with less shock.

 2. Does ________ need a pollinator?
 Each variety description lists whether or not a pollinator is needed or they are self-fertile.
 This is also shown on the complete variety list.

 3. How far apart should I space the trees?
 Chestnuts should be planted 30-40’ apart, and most fruit trees can be planted 10-20' apart.
 Allow enough space between rows for mowing equipment.
 Each variety description includes recommended spacing.